milomedia/tilix/_posts/2017-01-11-SQL-Challenge.md

 ## The Requirement
+**Can you write an SQL query to convert the input data (above) into the format in the table below?**

-ACME Energy Co wants for each customer:
+The rationale is that ACME Energy Co wants for each customer:

 - the average time spent between each disconnection and reconnection
 - the total number of disconnections
 - the number of disconnections and reconnections on the same day
 - max number of days spent for each customer to reconnect

-To achieve this, ACME Energy Co would like the data to be presented as shown in the table below.
+Having the derived data in the table below is a big step towards achieving the result.

 id | KPI
 |:--|:--|:--|